mwhudson/livefs-editor/README.md

 This script does all its work in a temporary directory.
-Within that directory the original ISO is mounted at `old/iso` and what will be packed into the new ISO is present at `new/iso` (the script uses a lot of `overlayfs` mounts to avoid copying large amounts of data around).
+Within that directory the original ISO is mounted at `old/iso` and what will be packed into the new ISO is present at `new/iso` (the script uses a lot of `overlayfs` mounts to avoid copying large amounts of data around, and also only repack things when there are changes).

 Many actions require a writable emulation of the root filesystem that the installer will run in.
 By default this is created at `rootfs` in the main temporary directory, but this can be customized.

+In general, things from the original ISO are mounted in `old/` and are either read-only or should be treated as such.
+Writable versions for the new ISO live in `new/` (mostly).

 ## Actions